The application process

-The strengths assessment goes through scenarios that a digital consultant might face to give you insight into what the job is like.
+The strengths assessment goes through scenarios that a tech specialist may face to give you insight into what the job is like.
 You’ll be asked questions about the scenario and how you would feel or respond to that situation to see if it’s something you would enjoy.
 The assessment looks at what motivates you, what you are passionate about and how you handle certain situations.
 Answer as honestly as you can because there aren’t any wrong answers - we simply want to get to know you.

 The assessment will take around 60 to 90 minutes to complete and you should try to do it all in one go.
 You’ll then be emailed a feedback report – which is yours to keep and refer back to.
 The feedback report is a personal profile all about you!
 It lists your key strengths and identifies areas for development – giving you tips on how to improve in future.